What is Do Until Loop in VBA Excel?

 As the words itself says that to do some task until a criterion is reached, Do until the loop is used in almost all of the programming languages, in VBA also we sometimes use Do until loop.
 Do Until Loop means to do something until the condition becomes TRUE.
-It is like a logical function works based on TRUE or FALSE.
+It is like a logical function that works based on TRUE or FALSE.

-This is the opposite of Do While loop where Do while runs the loops as long as the condition is TRUE.
+This is the opposite of the Do While loop where Do while runs the loops as long as the condition is TRUE.

 Do Until loop has two kinds of syntax.

 Do [Perform Some Task] Loop Until [condition]

 Both look very similar, and there is one simple differentiation is there.

 In the first syntax “Do Until” loop checks the condition first and gets the condition result is TRUE or FALSE.
 If the condition is FALSE, it will execute the code and perform a specified task, and if the condition is TRUE, then it will exit the loop.

 In the second syntax, “Do” loop, firstly, it will execute the cod task, then it tests whether the condition is TRUE or FALSE.
 If the condition is FALSE, it will again go back and perform the same task.
 If the condition is TRUE, then it will straight away exit the loop.

 I know it is not that easy to understand anything in the theory part but nothing to worry about.
 We will give you easy examples to understand the loop.
 Read on.
 To start the learning, let’s perform the task of inserting the first 10 serial numbers from cell A1 to A10.

 Follow the below steps to apply the “Do Until” loop.